Cane Corso Lifespan

 Quality of Life

-Anticipating breed-related needs before problems arise is the hallmark of informed pet ownership.
-Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — obesity exacerbates nearly every health condition Cane Corsos are prone to.
+Prevention and early detection are worth far more than reactive treatment.
+Watch for early signs of hip dysplasia, maintain regular veterinary visits, and keep your dog at a healthy weight — excess weight worsens most of the conditions Cane Corsos are prone to.

 Veterinary Care Schedule for Cane Corsos

 Veterinary care frequency should adjust as your pet ages.
 Below is the recommended schedule, though your vet may adjust based on individual health for your Cane Corso.
-Here is the recommended schedule:
+Adjust the schedule based on your vet's advice.

 Life StageVisit FrequencyKey Screenings